Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Materials and methods

-Figure \ref{fig : ExpSetup}a presents our experimental setup, which consisted in a chamber with controlled RH and temperature, in which we placed a sample of oxidized mesoporous silicon etched on top of a silicon wafer.
-On top of the porous surface, we deposited water droplets, which spread on the surface, invaded the pores due to capillarity, and evaporated into the surrounding air.
-We used a camera fitted with a macro lens and ring light illumination to obtain top-view images of the system.
-The background-subtracted, pseudo-colored images such as that in Figure \ref{fig : ExpSetup}b show the droplet (base radius, $\idx{R}{drop}$) and the annular, wetted zone of porous medium surrounding the droplet.
+Figure \ref{fig : ExpSetup}a presents our experimental approach.
+We placed a thin layer of oxidized mesoporous silicon in a chamber with controlled RH and temperature.
+On the porous surface, we deposited sessile water droplets, which invaded the pores due to capillarity, while simultaneously evaporating into the surrounding air.
+Top-view images such as that in Figure \ref{fig : ExpSetup}b show the droplet (base radius, $\idx{R}{drop}$) and the annular, wetted zone of porous medium surrounding the droplet.
 This zone is the so-called \emph{halo}, of width, $L(t)$.
 With time-lapse imaging and image analysis, we recorded the temporal evolution of the halo dimensions, but also of the droplet shape, which we inferred from the reflected image of the ring light illumination visible in the center of the droplet.
+Below we provide details on the various aspects of the experimental procedure.